Benefactorum Recordatio Jucundissima Est

 Governors can be contacted via Lena Seed by email:

-Jane Burnett - Co-Chair & Chair of Education Committee
+Jane Burnett - Chair of Governors & Chair of Education Committee

 Jane Burnett